rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 Also modify **index.js** to point to new ./src/App instead of ./App.

 In this app, you are using the **react-native-global-props** library to set a custom font as default, in case you have an entire app with some default font.
-This is not necessary if you don't need it, you can just set the customize font only in the texts you want.
-Note how you can still do this even if you define a default custom text.
+This is not necessary if you don't need it, you can just set the custom font only in the texts you want.
+Note how you can still do this even if you define a default custom font.
 Also note that there are two different default settings, one for the Text component and another for the TextInput.

-Now, if you excecute **react-native run-ios** or **react-native run-android** you should see the text with your customize fonts.
+Now, if you execute **react-native run-ios** or **react-native run-android** you should see the text with your custom fonts.

 ## Summary

-In this tutorial you learned how to add, link and use customized fonts in React Native.
+In this tutorial you learned how to add, link and use custom fonts in React Native.
 You can find [here](https://github.com/ManuViola77/customize_fonts_react_native_tutorial) the github project.